saikrishnags05/Project-for-Data-to-Decisions/Final/WrittenSummary.md

 accessibility or local financial burdens like access to transportation.

-The second research question concerns exploring the job role of therapists within HFS, with a specific interest in appointment no-shows.
+The second research question concerns exploring the job role of therapists within HFS with a specific interest in appointment no-shows.
 When patients fail to appear for appointments, this costs HFS time and costs the patient opportunity for therapy.
-We explore whether clear patterns might contribute to patients missing visits, such as a location or ethnicity effect.
+We explore whether clear patterns might contribute to patients missing visits such as a location or ethnicity effect.
 It might be the case that particular facilities are less friendly in supporting a language, affecting the rate of dropped appointments.